Childhood Arc ~ I'm Quite Knowledgeable! ~

 "Eh!?
 Your Highness… do you not even know the price of a staple food?
 Seriously—!"

-"No, that was being faked by the ledger math, wasn't it!?"
+"No, that was being masked by the ledger math, wasn't it!?"

 Bad people become unhappy just by being reported — how pathetic!
 Koleha laughed gleefully.